Alternatives to Litigation

 What makes a divorcing couple ideal candidates for meditation?

-In most divorce cases filed in Maryland, the Court orders parties to mediation.
+In most divorce cases filed in Maryland, the Court orders parties to try mediation.
 The Court in general prefers that parties reach their own settlements without Court intervention if and when possible.

 Can you mediate a case with major power imbalances between the couple?